TIBHannover/oersi-setup/CONTRIBUTING.md

 ## Contributing to the source code

 Please ensure that you comply with the license, coding conventions, definition of done and the workflow for submitting merge requests.

+Contributions to an issue are always developed in a feature branch.
+The feature-branch may only contain changes for one issue - contributions to different issues may not be mixed in one MR.

+Please also refer the [development documentation](doc/DEVELOPMENT.md).

+When you select tasks for development, you can either search the repository for existing issues to work on, or you can submit your own issues if you don't find any that cover the topic of your interest (see the [Submitting an Issue](#submitting-an-issue) section of this guide).
+Issues that you want to work on should first be marked with the label `approval requested` and then wait for one of the core developers to discuss and approve the development with you.

 ### Workflow for external contributers

 * Fork the project into your personal namespace (or group).
 * Create a feature branch in your fork from master (don't work off master).
 * Write tests, code and documentations that satisfy [coding conventions](#coding-conventions).
 * When the feature is fully implemented (see [Definition of Done](#definition-of-done)), submit a merge request to the master branch in the original project.
+One of the core developers will then look at the MR, discuss any adjustments with you, and once everything is ok, merge the MR.

 ### Coding conventions